 Grid Entry Point (GEP) A point at which a generating unit or a CCGT module

 or an offshore power park module, as the case may be, which is directly connected to the national electricity transmission system, connects to the national electricity transmission system.
-The default point of connection is taken to be the busbar clamp in the case of an air insulated substation, gas zone separator in the case of a gas insulated substation, or equivalent point as may be determined by the relevant transmission licensees for new types of substation.
+The default point of connection is taken to be the busbar clamp in the case of an air insulated substation, gas zone separator in the case of a gas insulated substation, or equivalent point as may be determined by the relevant licensees for new types of substation.

 Grid Supply Point (GSP) A point of supply from the onshore transmission system